5jt/Tatin/docs/source/install.md

 ---
-title: 'Tatin: Installing & Updating'
+title: 'Tatin: Installing and updating'
-description: ''
+description: 'Tatin is already installed in Dyalog 19.0 and better.
+How to install Tatin in Dyalog 18.2.
+How to update Tatin versions older than 0.105.0.
+How to update Tatin versions older than 0.114.0 with OneDrive in use.'
-keywords:
+keywords: apl,dyalog,install,packages,onedrive,requirements,tatin,versions
 ---
-# Install and update the client
+# Install and update older versions

-!!! abstract "How to install Tatin in Dyalog 18.2"
+!!! abstract "How to install Tatin in Dyalog 18.2 and update older versions"

     Tatin is already installed in Dyalog 19.0+.
     This article applies to Dyalog 18.2 only.

+## Install in Dyalog 18.2

-## :fontawesome-solid-list-check: Requirements
+### :fontawesome-solid-list-check: Requirements

 * Dyalog 18.2 **Unicode**
 * [Link](https://dyalog.github.io/link/4.0/) version 3.0.8 or better